jbuchermn/newm/README.md

 To be able to arrange the windows in a useful manner, use

-- `Logo` (unless configured otherwise) plus one finger on the touchpad to move windows
+- `Logo` (default , unless configured otherwise) + one finger on the touchpad to move windows
-- `Logo` (unless configured otherwise) plus two fingers on the touchpad to change the extent of a window
+- `Logo` (default , unless configured otherwise) + two fingers on the touchpad to change the extent of a window

-To get a quick overview of all windows, just hit the `Logo` (unless configured otherwise) key.
+To get a quick overview of all windows, just hit the `Logo` (default , unless configured otherwise) key.
 Additionally with a quick 5-finger swipe a launcher panel can be opened.

 These behaviours can (partly) be configured (see below for setup).
 By default (check [default_config.py](newm/default_config.py)), the following key bindings (among others) are in place